chennaitricolor/wastexchange-be/README.md

     ```
     npm install
     ```
-6. Creating migrations and seeds for the database
+6. Creating migrations and seeds for the database (_ONLY FYI - not needed if you are not going to edit the db schema_)

     * `npx sequelize migration:generate --name Create-Bids`
     * `npx sequelize-cli db:migrate`